 Have a Day or Two Off

-When people ask me about how I work when I’m on vacation, I always tell them that I have a day or two off work.
-We all need time away from work no matter where we are, but this is especially if we’re working while on vacation.
+When people ask me how I work when I’m on vacation, I always tell them that I have a day or two off work.
+We all need time away from work no matter where we are, especially if we’re working while on vacation.
 Have a day or two off so you can really relax and enjoy yourself.
 Taking time off will also help you to feel more focused when you do get back to work.

 While not everyone has to work when they’re on vacation, some of us do.
 However, as dreadful as working while you’re in Spain may seem, if you schedule when you’re going to work, and you stick to that schedule, you may find it all quite manageable.
 This will allow you to enjoy your Spanish vacation in the sun, and there really isn’t anything better.